sdiehl/wiwinwlh/tutorial.md

 * Alternative models of parallel and concurrent programming

-Although these are the major research goals, Haskell is a fully general purpose language and has been used in everything from cryptoanalysis for the DOD to driving firmware in garbage trucks and everything in-between.
+Although these are the major research goals, Haskell is a fully general purpose language and has been used in everything from cryptoanalysis for the defense sector to driving firmware in garbage trucks and everything in-between.
 Haskell has a thriving ecosystem of industrial applications in web development, compiler design, machine learning, financial services, FPGA development, algorithmic trading, numerical computing, cryptography research, and cybersecurity.